serverless/blog/posts/2018-05-07-how-create-rest-api-serverless-components.md

 Here, we imported the AWS SDK, which is required to make AWS SDK calls.
 Then, we created a new DynamoDB instance called `dynamo`.

-We fetched the `table` name from the functions environment variables and defined our `create` function, which includes the logic to insert a new product record into the database.
+We fetched the `table` name from the function's environment variables and defined our `create` function, which includes the logic to insert a new product record into the database.

 Note that we're already using an event shape which corresponds to the AWS API Gateway event definitions.